 Section 3.
 Bargaining unit committee members may resolve their paid meetings attendance in one of three ways.
-They may either: (a) receive up to a maximum of three (3) hours paid time for attendance in a quarterly meeting if the meeting is conducted when they are off shift; or (b) they can arrange for a fully qualified temporary part-time employee (of same job classification) to replace them at their duty station if they are scheduled to be on shift during one of the scheduled quarterly meetings, and the County will allow the committee member employee to attend on-shift and they will pay for the temporary part-time employee is scheduled to be on-shift during one of three (3) hours; or (c) if the committee member employee is scheduled to be on-shift during one of the scheduled quarterly meetings, they may arrange a shift exchange agreement within the terms of the Shift Exchange Article in this Agreement.
+They may either: (a) receive up to a maximum of three (3) hours paid time for attendance in a quarterly meeting if the meeting is conducted when they are off shift; or (b) they can arrange for a fully qualified temporary part-time employee (of same job classification) to replace them at their duty station if they are scheduled to be on shift during one of the scheduled quarterly meetings, and the County will allow the committee member employee to attend on-shift and they will pay for the temporary part-time employee for a maximum of three (3) hours; or (c) if the committee member employee is scheduled to be on-shift during one of the scheduled quarterly meetings, they may arrange a shift exchange agreement within the terms of the Shift Exchange Article in this Agreement.